-Strawberry Crisp with Oat Crumble is the kind of easy, cozy dessert that screams summer—even if you’re making it in the middle of fall!
-It’s juicy, golden, and just begging for a scoop of melty vanilla ice cream on top.
+This Strawberry Crisp with Oat Crumble is the kind of easy, cozy dessert that screams summer—even if you bake it in the middle of fall!
+Sweet, juicy strawberries are baked under a buttery oat topping until golden and bubbly, then served warm with a scoop of melty vanilla ice cream.

 Two bowls of strawberry crisp topped with vanilla ice cream.